gar1t/groktest/docs/reporting.md

     Got:
     <BLANKLINE>

-Disabling blanklines is useful in the rare case where `⤶` is used in the expected output.
+Disabling blankline is useful in the rare case where `⤶` is used in the expected output.

 Without disabling or changing the blank line support, this example fail: